This is my personal blog, founded in about 2005 or 2004 (I forget which). All opinions here are my own.

 Running dance events

-Our goal with Swing Dance Sydney is to teach good quality dance classes that prioritise social dancing and good music, and to run small-scale social dancing events that involve the best musicians we can get, and the best DJs we can get.
-I’ve decided that locally-focussed events that cater to the needs of local dancers is the most important (and satisfying) thing I can do.
-Because they don’t kill me with work, because I get to dance too, and because I can run more of them, and respond more effectively to local peeps’ interests and needs.
+Our goal as a teaching body is to teach good quality dance classes that prioritise social dancing and good music, and to run small-scale social dancing events that involve the best musicians we can get, and the best DJs we can get.

 What’s the program for this stuff?